Jagan-18/Terraform_Doc/README.md

 ---
 ## 3. What is a Terraform module?
-A **module** in Terraform is a container for multiple resources that are used together.
-It allows you to group related resources, making your configuration reusable and more manageable.
-Modules can be created locally or sourced from the Terraform Registry, and they help in organizing your infrastructure code in a modular way.
+- A Terraform module is a container for multiple resources that are used together.
+It helps group related infrastructure components, making the configuration reusable, organized, and easier to manage.
+- Modules can be local or sourced from the Terraform Registry, and they're useful for keeping your infrastructure code modular, scalable, and consistent across environments

 ---
 ## 4. How does Terraform manage state?